brown-band/website/pages/scripts/2014-2015/fall/princeton.md

 **Watch now as the Brown and Princeton Bands join forces to recount a bittersweet tale of forbidden love.**

-:sd[The Bands form a heart and play "The Impression That I Get."]
+:sd[The Bands form a heart and play “The Impression That I Get.”]

 Princeton: A poem from the Princeton University Band.